platformsh/platformsh-docs/sites/friday/src/add-services/clickhouse.md

 To define the relationship, use one of the following endpoints.

-#### `ClickHouse` endpoint
+#### `clickhouse` endpoint

-The `ClickHouse` endpoint allows you to use the Native Protocol port (also known as ClickHouse TCP protocol).
+The `clickhouse` endpoint allows you to use the Native Protocol port (also known as ClickHouse TCP protocol).
-This protocol is used by ClickHouse apps and processes such as `ClickHouse-server`, `ClickHouse-client`, and native ClickHouse tools.
+This protocol is used by ClickHouse apps and processes such as `clickhouse-server`, `clickhouse-client`, and native ClickHouse tools.
 It is also used for inter-server communication for distributed queries.

 Use the following configuration: